Back Arrow

 • Educational content

-There are over 2.77 billion social media users globally, so managing online advertising on social media channels can be a valuable way to engage with a large audience.
+There are over 2.77 billion social media users globally, so managing online advertising on social media channels can be a valuable way to engage with a large audience without requiring an existing follower list to start.

 Wide reach to a large and diverse audience Algorithm changes can affect the reach of organic content

-Powerful analytics tools provide detailed metrics on campaign performance Each social media platform has its own set of limitations and guidelines for advertising
+Powerful analytics tools provide detailed metrics on campaign performance Each platform has its own limitations and guidelines for advertising

 Increased brand awareness through interactive content Managing social media campaigns requires a significant time investment